 - Splash Mountain and Big Thunder Mountain Railroad are great for kids over 40.”

-Don’t forget to check out the character meet and greet experiences throughout Magic Kingdom as well!
-Donald Duck and Goofy were a must see for our toddler.
+Don’t forget to check out the character meet and greets in Magic Kingdom as well!
+You can find Mickey Mouse at Town Square Theater near the Magic Kingdom Entrance.
+(Get a FastPass+ if it’s a top priority for your kiddos.)
+Donald Duck and Goofy were a must see for our toddler, and we loved seeing them at Stinky Pete’s Silly Slideshow in Fantasyland.

 Click on the Image Below to Pin for Later: